keeneyetact/retroBoard/README.md

 - Upgrading to Babel 7

 ### Version 1.0.0

-I now feel the product is stable and does what it needs to do.
-I will keep maintaining it so it always uses the latest version of React and Webpack.

 - React 16
 - Webpack 4 (for previous versions of webpack, see below)